kikkia/Vinny/README.md

 5. Push to the branch: `git push origin my-new-feature`
 6. Submit a pull request :D

+### Running locally with docker-compose.
+1. Complete the docker-compose file with the appropriate denvironment variables.
+2. `docker-compose up`

-Running Vinny-Redux locally requires Java 8+, Maven, and an internet connection.
+### Running Vinny-Redux locally without docker requires Java 8+ and Maven.
 1. Clone repo
 2. CD into the directory made by cloning.
 3. Create a file called tokens.txt at res/config/